gradlab/SC2-kinetics-immune-history/README.md

 # Setup
 Key packages to install are [`RStan`](https://mc-stan.org/users/interfaces/rstan) and [`brms`](https://cran.r-project.org/web/packages/brms/index.html).
 Both require an installation of Stan and a working C++ toolchain, installation of which depends on your operating system (see [here](https://github.com/stan-dev/rstan/wiki/RStan-Getting-Started)).

-Many of the analyses are run on the [Harvard FAS HPC](https://www.rc.fas.harvard.edu/) as batch jobs.
+Many of the analyses are run on the [Harvard FASRC HPC](https://www.rc.fas.harvard.edu/) as batch jobs.
 These are any of the scripts in the `cluster` folder.
 It is possible to tweak these to run locally, but it may require a bit of fiddling.
 In short, we run these analyses by closing the Git repo to a home working directory on the cluster and sourcing scripts/using batch files to submit jobs through the command line.

 Otherwise, standard R packages are required including:
 ``` r